raisiqueira/headless-stepper-monorepo/packages/headless-stepper/README.md

 export default HeadlessStepper;
 ```

-More examples on the [documentation](https://headless-stepper.netlify.app/).
+More examples will be available on documentation.

+## Running unit tests

+Run `nx test headless-stepper` to execute the unit tests via [Jest](https://jestjs.io).

 ## Contribute